 - Providing high quality teaching for all children.
 In line with the SEND Code of Practice 2014, the class teacher is directly responsible and accountable for the progress of all pupils in their class, even when pupils are receiving support from a teaching assistant or other specialist staff, within or outside the classroom.
 This is not a new concept.
-It is firmly embedded in the Teachers Standards (2012) and the new Ofsted Framework - Assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the Phase Leader, SENCo, Parents and Pupil)
+It is firmly embedded in the Teachers Standards (2012) and the new Ofsted Framework - Assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the Phase Leader, SENDCo, Inclusion Lead, Learning Support Team, Parents and Pupil) - Regularly reviewing the impact of these adjustments, interventions and support, including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - Retaining responsibility for the child - Directing / deploying support staff in their class to support all learners

-- Regularly reviewing the impact of these adjustments, interventions and support, including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - Retaining responsibility for the child, including working with the child on a regular basis - Directing / deploying support staff in their class to support all learners - Making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - Making themselves aware of the School SEND Information Report which is shared on the school website for all stake holders - Ensuring they access all relevant reports and information which is stored electronically on the school shared drive - Attending termly pupil progress meetings and updating SLT regarding progress of SEND pupils - Completing / reviewing SEND Pupil Passports on a termly basis, in collaboration with parents, for children with special educational needs
+- Making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - Making themselves aware of the School SEND Information Report which is shared on the school website for all stake holders - Ensuring they access all relevant reports and information which is stored electronically on the school shared drive or on the school CPOMS pupil document vault - Attending termly pupil progress meetings and updating SLT regarding progress of SEND pupils - Completing / reviewing relevant SEND school documentation on a termly basis, in collaboration with parents, for children with special educational needs - Attending Annual Review / Team around the Child Meetings, when required.
+Completing and submitting all relevant Class Teacher paperwork prior to these meetings